AbenezerYBekele/Flutter-ID-Card/README.md

 ## License

 This project is licensed under the Abenezer Y Bekele License.
-See the [LICENSE](LICENSE) file for more details.